botfront/botfront/botfront/docs/guide/rasa/nlu/training.md

     cokes_count: ["number"]
 ```

 Now, the `beers_count` and `cokes_count` entities are guaranteed to return a value of type number, and your custom actions can safely rely on it.
-If the `CRFEntityExtractor` extracts an entity that does not contains a `number` it is going to be removed.
+If the `CRFEntityExtractor` extracts an entity that does not contain a `number` it is going to be removed.

 ::: tip The order is important
 - The entities are first extracted by the `ner_crf` component.